-But perhaps the greatest advantage to opening your own shop is that you receive your money instantly and there is no fee taken out other than the percentage required by PayPal.
-I have buyers dropping money into my PayPal account all day, every day with my own site.
+But perhaps the greatest advantage to opening your own shop is that you receive your money instantly and there is no fee taken out other than the percentage required by PayPal or Stripe.
+I have buyers dropping money into my PayPal and Stripe accounts all day, every day with my own site.
 This is a huge advantage over selling on other platforms such as TPT.

 Yes, it also means I have to deal with my own shop.
 But the trade-off is worth it in my opinion.

 I am an entrepreneur and not a TPT purist so I have tried different things.
 I have tried a number of different online markets that serve both teachers and homeschoolers.
 None of them have worked as well for me as TPT and my own website shop.
 Some have closed and some I chose to leave because it was not worth my time to continue updating products on them.

 (Ironically enough, while I was typing this post I received an email that one website I had my digital products on in the past is now closing.)